Pages

 Was God, or belief in God, involved in the decision to create the modern day nation of Israel?

 “which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country."
-You can see how well that worked out.

-In 1947 the UN Special Committee on Palestine was working on a decision regarding whether there should be a specific state called ‘Israel.’
+In 1947 the UN Special Committee on Palestine (UNSCOP) was working on a decision regarding whether there should be a specific state called ‘Israel.’
 The decision wasn't simply about whether there needed to be some place to put homeless Jewish refugees.
 There was (and still is) plenty of room in, say, Nevada.
 No, the decision revolved around whether there should be a special place for the Jews in Palestine.
 The committee comprised 11 member countries, all but two of which, India and Iran, were ‘Christian’ nations.
 They were leaning toward denying creation of an independent Israel in the middle east, until they were swayed by the testimony of one John Stanley Grauel.

 While any Christian would have been and should rightly be incensed at the violent treatment of any refugees, Grauel’s motivation is worth considering.
 In his memoirs, he described his mother as a deeply religious woman, and added, “She also had a very mystical feeling about the Jewish community.
 As I was growing up, she frequently observed that anyone on the side of the Jews would survive any of life's vicissitudes because the Jews were God's Chosen People.
 She was convinced Judaism must survive because it was the root of her own faith.”
 He also admitted that “It is my own deep conviction that the death of Israel would be the death knell of Western Civilization."